 You know that even the very tasks that you need to engage in to take care of your own health require an investment in time and energy.
 It takes an investment to eat right, prepare healthy meals, exercise, care for your need for connection, and rest.
-All of these can get tossed to the back burner when you find you just can't keep up.
+All of these can get placed to the back burner when you find you just can't keep up.

-If you are finding that you are tired of caring, that your duties are all drudgery, that your days wiz by at a whirlwind pace, that your energy is at an all-time low and your mood is even lower, that you are impatient and snapping, or without much of anything to look forward to or feel excited about, then let's face it, you are depleted.
-You are driving down the road but have just run out of gas.
+If you are finding you are tired of caring, or your duties are all drudgery, or your energy is at an all-time low or your mood is low.
+Maybe you are impatient and snapping or feel you don't have much to look forward to or feel excited about.
+This sounds like you are depleted.
+You are driving down the road and have just run out of gas.
 Everyone has their limits.

 You might feel trapped in a corner with these responsibilities.
-On the one hand, you keep up with them because they are things that mean something to you, but on the other, it just feels like too much.
-You want to support yourself financially with your job, you want to care for your health and the home and family that you love, but in the day to day grind what is meaningful about all this seems to have gotten lost in the fast and unrelenting repetitive pace of their demands.
+On the one hand, you keep up with them because they are things that mean something to you, but on the other, it just seems like too much.
+You want to support yourself financially with your job, and care for your health and the home and family that you love, but in the day-to-day grind what is meaningful about all this seems to have gotten lost.

-You know what those crazy days feel like; when you realize right before going to bed there's no milk left for the kid's breakfast, or when the dog has walked off and buried the remote for the TV just when you thought you could sit down for your favorite show, or the laundry has grown into an unruly pile and there's nothing clean to wear, or when you face a new day bleary eyed because you have been up half the night tending a sick child or ill loved one, or when you remember that report deadline is tomorrow and you are going to have to stay longer at work than you expected.
-There are these points where you come face to face with how burnt out you are, because you have just pushed it to the limit and there is no gas left in the tank, but you still must drive on anyway.
+You know what those crazy days feel like; when you realize right before going to bed there's no milk left for the kid's breakfast, or the laundry has grown into an unruly pile and there's nothing clean to wear, or when you face a new day bleary eyed because you have been up half the night tending to an ill loved one, or when you remember that report deadline is due tomorrow, and you are going to have to stay longer at work than you expected.
+These are places where you come face to face with how burnt out you are.

-These are the days when despite thinking you are grateful for your job, or that you love your spouse, kids, parents, dog, or home, that you just feel like running away.
-Too many days at that pace and guess what, the meaning and fulfillment that comes from these responsibilities gets washed away in your exhaustion and what is left is drudgery and an understandably sour outlook.
+These are the days when despite thinking you are grateful for your job, or that you love your spouse, kids, parents, or home, you just feel like running away.
+Too many days at that pace, and the fulfillment that comes from these roles gets lost.
+What remains is a is a feeling of drudgery.

-So, take some time to really think about and notice all that you do and all that is required of you to keep up with the demands of your life.
+Take some time to really think about and notice all that you do.
 Look at where your energy is going each day and validate for yourself all that you are doing to maintain the responsibilities that you have taken on.
-Start for now to simply recognize and validate where your energy is expended.
-Simply notice, recognize, and validate all that you do.
-There is a good reason for you to feel wrung out.
+There is a good reason for you to feel burnt out.